smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/overview.md

 Dynamic variable values are always applied to a job at the last moment before the LSAM submits the job for execution.
-When the LSAM debug logging function is turned on, the submitted job log file (option 4 in the LSAM\'s log file viewer menu) will report on actions performed by dynamic variables.
+When the LSAM debug logging function is turned on, the submitted job log file (option 4 in the LSAM's log file viewer menu) will report on actions performed by dynamic variables.
 It is possible to see in that log file the updated LDA content and also the before- and after-versions of the SBMJOB command string.